mosowaz/Checkov-Terraform/README.md

 # checkov
 Terraform code scanning script with Checkov.
-Using default installation and configuration
+Using default installation and configuration of checkov and terraform